YS-RAPTOR/SWE_Project/README.md

 If using Visual Studio you should see an option called current document with a green run symbol.
 There will be a dropdown in this button.
 Click that and you will see SWE_Project.exe, MakeData.exe and Test.exe.

-I will also provide the executables in a different folder for testing.
+I will also provide the executables in a different folder for further testing.